bighuggies/CreepersGonnaCreep/readme.txt

 Written by Andrew (SpikeMeister/Spike) as a test to become more familiar with the Bukkit API and writing plugins for MineCraft.
 Feedback welcome.

 # Changelog
+1.0.1 - Made the default probability a property
 1.0 - Initial release

 # Commands